 Quality of Water Impacts Human Health

 In 2017, Florida's drinking water ranked among the United States worse.
 Altogether, 7.5 million people receive water in Florida from utilities that violated drinking water standards.
 By 2018, a United States memo to Florida suggested that Florida wasn't following water monitoring guidance correctly.
 The EPA had "identified inconsistencies" regarding when officials tested water in Florida for harmful chemicals.
-The major problems violated rules on cancer-causing disinfectants, high levels of coliform from human waste, and lead and copper that exceeded safe limits.
+The problems violated rules on cancer-causing disinfectants, high levels of coliform from human waste, and lead and copper that exceeded safe limits.

 Testing Your Water & Finding a Filtration System

 Water that's safe to drink should ideally be clear with no odor or funny taste.
 One definite way to tell if your water is contaminated is by testing it.
-You can test for yourself by using at home kits that come with strips that change color to indicate the presence of various contaminates in your water.
+You can test for yourself by using at-home kits that come with strips that change color to indicate the presence of various contaminants in your water.
 These tests can be ordered online or bought at your local hardware store.
 If you want a trained technician to come to your home and perform the sampling you'll need to hire a state-certified lab.
 Some people require certification reporting for legal compliance.